 - Traveling solo is too much responsibility.
 Keeping track of your documents, money, itinerary, tickets, and everything else by yourself can be a challenge.
 You get used to it.
 I did, after years of people managing my passport for me because I had a tendency to leave it behind.
 The “responsibility” upside of solo travel is that there is no one to be responsible to except yourself.
 Freedom is a pretty big upside.

 - Responsibility can lead to feeling overwhelmed.
 While freedom may be adequate compensation for responsibility, the latter can still be a burden.
 It can even be overwhelming.
-Read When You’re Feeling Overwhelmed: 43 Tips for Traveling Alone.
+Read Feeling Overwhelmed?
+How to Conquer First-Day Solo Travel Anxiety

 - Fear of getting sick when traveling alone.
 Being sick when traveling is no fun.
 Being sick with no one to take care of you is even worse.
 Here’s how to prevent illness as you travel and what to do if you become unwell: Sick & Solo: What’s a Traveler to Do?